sr-stanley/osticket-lifecycle-examples/README.md

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>

 This guide walks you through a complete ticket lifecycle in **osTicket** from intake to resolution.
 You’ll play the roles of the **end user** and the **three agents** you created earlier.
-Each step includes a short note on **why it matters**.
 We will not be able to perform the actual work but we will act as if we did.

 <h2>Environments and Technologies Used</h2>